zectorpt/mailsearch/README.md

-# mailsearch
+# Mailsearch
-This script use Google to download a list of URL's based on your search.
+This script use Google, Bing and Yahoo to download a list of URL's based on your search.

 The script download all the HTML and grep it to a flat file.
 After this, process all the links in the HTML and generate a new output file (second level of links).

 If you need a lot of emails and don't want stay a lot of time browsing in boring sites...
 Use my script.

-A normal search could take about 2hr's (depending your connection)
+A normal search could take about 2hr's (depending your connection) and will download around 50MB.

 Tested under Ubuntu 15.10